-Current BSc International Business Management student Melissa joined us through Clearing to study at our London Bloomsbury campus.
+Current LLB student Melissa joined us through Clearing to study at our London Bloomsbury campus.
 We caught up with Melissa to discuss her experience of Clearing and get her advice for students following in her footsteps.

 Applying to university through Clearing was my only option by the time I decided to apply.
 My research into Clearing was mostly completed online.
 I researched the process on The University of Law website, attended a couple of virtual open days, updated my CV, and made sure I had certificates for all my qualifications.